New Post Secondary Enrollment Option Students (PSEO)

 What will it cost to take part in the PSEO program at UMC?

 You will not be charged for tuition, books, or technology fees.
 These expenses are covered as part of your high school education.
 This also gives you the opportunity to take part in our laptop university, wireless access, and other great technological tools!
-Books do need to be returned to the campus bookstore at the end of each semester.
+Books need to be returned to the campus bookstore at the end of each semester.
 Transportation is your family’s responsibility.
 There are funds available to reimburse some of your transportation costs; however, there are federal guidelines stating who does or does not qualify for this assistance.
 Additional fees may apply to access other resources available on campus such as the Wellness Center.
-Ask an admissions counselor to see about qualifications.

 Why work closely with your counselor?

 You will be responsible for meeting the high school graduation requirements.
 Working with your counselor ensures that the college courses you take will meet those expectations and that you will indeed accumulate enough credits for high school graduation.
 You should be able to take courses that are comparable to those required for graduation.

-If you find you must substitute a chosen course for another, or drop a course, notify your counselor at once to ensure your requirements are still being met for high school graduation.
+If you find you must substitute a chosen course for another, or drop a course, notify your high school counselor immediately to ensure your requirements are still being met for high school graduation.
 Dropping a college course during the high school semester may put you in jeopardy.
 You may not be allowed to enter a high school class after a specified period of days and could receive a failing grade.
 If you have to drop or substitute a class, make sure to follow UMC guidelines when doing so.

 What are the expectations of a UMC PSEO student?

-- Maintain a secondary school cumulative GPA of 3.0 or higher and a UMC cumulative GPA of 2.0 or higher.
+- Maintain a UMC cumulative GPA of 2.0 or higher.